jackiesafari/Natural-disaster-tracker/README.md

 Tracker Map:

-1. It provides immediate ways for users to contribute to relief efforts, which can be appealing to VCs as it shows real-world impact and user engagement.
+1. It provides immediate ways for users to contribute to relief efforts, showing real-world impact and user engagement.
 2. The donation links are disaster-specific, ensuring relevance and potentially increasing the likelihood of user action.